 There are four basic types of bipolar disorder and all of them involve changes in mood, cognition, energy, and activity levels.
 For someone with Bipolar, moods range from extreme ups to extreme downs – mania and depression.
 The four types of Bipolar are Bipolar I, Bipolar II, Cyclothymic, and Non-specified.

-Bipolar I Disorder is defined by mania that lasts at least seven days.
+Bipolar I Disorder is defined by the mania that lasts at least seven days.
 This is the type of Bipolar characterized by extreme mania.
 With Bipolar I, manic symptoms may become so severe that immediate hospital care is needed.
 Dangerous depressive episodes also occur with Bipolar I and typically last about two weeks.
 Mixed episodes – having depressive and manic symptoms at the same time – is also possible with Bipolar I.

 Bipolar II Disorder is not associated with the heightened level of mania experienced with Bipolar I. This type of Bipolar is defined by a pattern of depressive episodes and hypomanic episodes, which may vary in duration.
 “Hypomania” is the term used to explain mania of a lesser degree.
 Someone with Bipolar II does not usually experience full-blown mania.